 10 Best London Day Trips with Kids

 London is a great city to visit with kids, made all the more exciting by all the world-class day trips around it.
-When we arrived in London five years ago, we loved how easy it was to hop on a train with family tickets and discover a new city or area for a day.
-While our girls were 8 and 6 when we arrived, they’re 13 and 11 today and finding places that are fun for older kids can be a bit tricky.
-Today, I’m sharing our top 10 day trips from London, must-sees for anybody visiting London with school-age kids.
+When we arrived in London in 2012, we loved how easy it was to hop on a train with family tickets and discover a new city or area for a day.
+While my girls were 8 and 6 when we arrived, they’re teens now and finding places that are fun for older kids can be a bit tricky.
+Today, I’m sharing our top 10 day trips from London, must-sees for anybody visiting London with teenagers and older kids.
 From Shakespeare’s green countryside to royal castles, for Harry Potter fans and for science nerds, these day trips are all easily accessible without a car and great fun for families.